Download this lesson plan, including handouts, as a pdf.

 A. What programs did they choose to cut?
 Why did they choose to cut those programs over others?

-(1) How will the program cuts they have made affect specific groups (the elderly, students, environmentalists, people who are poor, foreign aid recipients)?
+1) How will the program cuts they have made affect specific groups (the elderly, students, environmentalists, people with low incomes, foreign aid recipients, etc.)?

 B. What programs did they choose to enrich?
 Why did they choose to enrich those programs over others?

-(1) How will the programs they have enriched affect specific groups (the elderly, students, environmentalists, people who are poor, foreign aid recipients)?
+(1) How will the programs they have enriched affect specific groups (the elderly, students, environmentalists, people with low incomes, foreign aid recipients, etc.)?